 Recognition Award in 2016.
 His papers have won a few awards,

 including the Best Student Paper award at WiOPT 2018,

 the Kenneth C. Sevcik Outstanding Student Paper Award of ACM SIGMETRICS/IFIP Performance 2016,

 the Best Paper Runner-up Award of IEEE INFOCOM 2009 and IEEE INFOCOM 2014, and the Best Paper Award

-at IEEE ICC 2008.
-He was TPC co-chair for a number of major conferences
+Prof. Zhang was TPC co-chair for a number of major conferences in communication networks,

-He is currently serving as an editor-at-large for IEEE/ACM Transactions on Networking and an editor for IEEE
+He is currently serving as Editor-in-chief for IEEE Transactions on Wireless Communications